Robertvilhjalmur/Assignment_11/README.md

 ## Notes

 This is a class project.
 The backtest period is short (60 days) and doesn't include transaction costs.
 Not intended for actual trading.

+## Reference
+Claude Sonnet 4.5 used in this project.